 STEP 1: Understand the important background information

 A quiet dreamer and an overactive child may suffer from the same problems.
-This is how it works: according to the latest international findings, attention deficit problems may manifest in three main symptoms.
+This is how it works: according to the latest international findings, ADHD may manifest in three main symptoms.
 These are:

 1. Struggling to concentrate or sustain concentration

 The main symptoms may occur on their own or in combination so there are basically three groups:

 Attention distraction without hyperactivity (ADD).
 This usually affects girls who're likely to be quiet dreamers such as Anneke.

 Attention deficit with mainly impulsivity and hyperactivity (ADHD).
 This usually manifests in very active boys such as Peter.

 A combination type where the child has definite problems with concentration and is also impulsive and hyperactive.

 The problems don't end here.
 On average 40% of children with ADD or ADHD also have reading and learning issues, depression or other problems.